jonathanye29/unit1_repo/README.md

 4. The electronic ledger can only be accessed by the client through a set and encrypted password.
 5. The electronic ledger will display all past transactions.
 6. The electronic ledger will show data about her expenses using a bar graph.

+## Design Statement
+I will to design and make a digital ledger for a client who is struggling to organize and keep track of her transaction history.
+The digital ledge will not only allow my client to keep track of her transactions, but allow her to be able to deposit and withdraw funds from her wallet, and also create new transactions.
+The Crypto Wallet will provide an easy and efficient way for her to deposit and withdraw funds and create transcations.
+Further, the digital ledger will include an organized and visually appealing spread sheet and bar graph displaying her transaction history.
+This digital ledger is constructed using the software Python and it will take about 35 hours to complete and will be evaluated according to the criteria given.

+## Rationale for Proposed Solution
+I will be programming this digital ledger for my client in Python.
+I decided to use Python because it is the most popular and widely used programming language and it is also among the fastest-growing programming languages in the tech industry [3].
+Additionally, according to CodingNomads, 30% of developers wish to learn Python the most [4].
+As a result of its widespread use, the program is easier for many developers to understand than languages like C or Javascript.
+This will benefit the digital ledger being programmed in Python because it makes it simple for upcoming programmers to comprehend the code and advance its development.
+There are also a wide range of libraries that are available in Python which can be easily accessed using a basic syntax [5].
+Further, Python is a very efficient langauge that does not require the programmer to compile their program before executing it.
+Due to the fact that programmers do not have to invoke a compiler and run the compiler that helps turn source files into compiled class files, they can just simply run a ".py" file [6].
+The digital ledger can be efficiently programmed in Python to meet all of my clients needs and resolve all the problems she is facing.

 # Criteria B: Design